 If you don't have many boxes left from your initial order, we have secured many cookie cupboards in your neighborhood for quick and easy pick-up.
-Council cookie cupboards are open to all troops so they may pick up additional inventory during the Girl Scout Cookie Program (March 7 to 30).
+Council cookie cupboards are open to all troops so they may pick up additional inventory during the Girl Scout Cookie Program.
 They are not open to the public.

 Troops are welcome to visit any of the Girl Scout Cookie Cupboards located throughout the council to obtain more cookies.

 A cookie cupboard is a place where cookies are stored and available for troops to pick up additional cookies to re-stock a cookie booth to be able to continue selling or to fill a late girl order.
 Cookies from a cupboard are automatically charged to the troop account in Snap.
 Cases taken from a cookie cupboard cannot be returned or exchanged.

 Yes.
 All orders for cookies obtained from a cupboard are placed using the Planned Order menu listed under the Cookie Icon in SNAP.

 - Keep goaling cookies may be ordered by individual packages.